Farama-Foundation/MicroRTS/README.md

 microRTS was developed by [Santiago Ontañón](https://sites.google.com/site/santiagoontanonvillar/Home).

-For a video of how microRTS lookslike when a human plays see a [youtube video](https://www.youtube.com/watch?v=ZsKKAoiD7B0)
+For a video of how microRTS looks like when a human plays see a [youtube video](https://www.youtube.com/watch?v=ZsKKAoiD7B0)

 To cite microRTS, please cite this paper: